SQream/sqream_docs/feature_guides/compression.rst

 |                | NVComp leverages ANS on the GPU to achieve high-ratio, high-speed compression, perfect for high-performance computing.                                                                       |
 +----------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-.. note:: The system does not incorporate an automatic selection mechanism for this compression type.
+.. note:: The system does not incorporate an automatic selection mechanism for this compression type, and this capability is not supported in the current version.
 Consequently, the configuration must be specified manually.

 **Supported Data Types:**